create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### SFFloat [ ] **creaseAngle** 0 <small>[0,∞)</small>

 *creaseAngle* defines angle (in radians) for determining whether adjacent polygons are drawn with sharp edges or smooth shading.
 If angle between normals of two adjacent polygons is less than *creaseAngle*, smooth shading is rendered across the shared line segment.
-Interchange profile hint: only 0 and π radians supported.
+Interchange profile

 #### Hints

+- Only 0 and π radians supported.
 - *creaseAngle*=0 means render all edges sharply, *creaseAngle*=3.14159 means render all edges smoothly.
 - [Radian units for angular measure](https://en.wikipedia.org/wiki/Radian){:target="_blank"}